Woodham Ferrers and Bicknacre

 Woodham Ferrers and Bicknacre is a civil parish in the Chelmsford district in Essex, England.
 The parish includes the villages of Bicknacre and Woodham Ferrers.
-In 2011 the civil parish had a population of 2,889.
+At the 2021 census the parish had a population of 2,922.
+The parish adopted its modern name in 1987 when the old parish of Woodham Ferrers was split; the southern part became a separate parish called South Woodham Ferrers and the remainder was renamed Woodham Ferrers and Bicknacre after its two main settlements.